lelonS/word-corners-tests/README.md

 We're missing different timeout scenarios.

 For example:
-* Claiming points after the game is over due to timeout.
+* We don't test claiming points after the game is over due to timeout.
-* When a box has a valid word but is locked by timeout, and you get the ability to unlock the box (by claiming a different box), the unlock button may cover the claim points button.
+* We don't test when a box has a valid word but is locked by timeout, and you get the ability to unlock the box (by claiming a different box), the unlock button may cover the claim points button.
 * We don't test that you get more points for longer words.
 * We don't test that you can lose by timeout.
 * We don't test every combination of letters in the dictionary.